ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ the nation&#x27;
+signed by 150 citizens throughout the
+country, including ex-President Taft,
+Attorney General A. Mitchell Palmer,
+Dr. Henry Van Dyke, the governors
+of seven states, including Gov. A. H.
+Roberts of Tennessee, every living
+ex-attorney general of the United
+States, the heads of California, Illi­
+nois, Princeton, Western Reserve,
+Fisk and Vanderbilt universities
+Charles W. Eliot, Elihu Root, Charles
+Evans Hughes, J. R. Bingham of Mis­
+sissippi, and Senator Arthur Capper
+of Kansas.
+The address is an outcome of the
 conference on lynching,
 which was held in New York city
 May 5 and 6 last.